 - Handle the vine gently when you do train it because its branches break easily.
 The least damage is done when the breakage occurs at a node.
 In such a case, the effect of the break is similar to when you pinch a plant to make it bushier and increase blooming.
 A couple of weeks after a break, you are likely to see that new flower buds have formed where the breakage took place.
 But the look of the plant will be marred if the damage is not done at a node.

-- Train the vine up a garden arbor, trellis, lattice fence or even a mailbox post.
+- Train the vine up a garden arbor, trellis, or lattice fence.
 The plant is a true climber, but it is helpful to tie the vines to a support until they gain a firm hold.

 - Trim Dr. Ruppel every other year or every few years.
 You will have reduced flowering if you prune it in this manner, but you will also keep the plant tidier.
 Since Dr. Ruppel is a repeat bloomer (known as "pruning-type 2"), in the long run, the vine will grow plenty of flowers.

 Locate Dr. Ruppel clematis in full sun in the North but in partial sun in the South.

 The ground should be cool, damp, and amended with compost.

 Keep the soil consistently moist, but it should drain well enough to avoid waterlogging.

 If you use chemical fertilizers, apply a 5-10-10 in spring, and then, at intervals of about five weeks, apply a 10-10-10 fertilizer.